jeffpar/pcjs.v1/docs/about/pcjs/README.md

 ### Features

-+ Build your own IBM PC and IBM PC XT simulations using simple XML machine configuration files.
++ Build your own IBM PC, PC XT, and PC AT simulations using simple XML machine configuration files.
 You decide how much RAM you want, how many disk drives, which disk images to include (and which should be pre-loaded), what kind of video adapter (MDA, CGA or EGA), serial ports, mouse, and more.
 See the [Documentation](/docs/pcjs/) for details.